David H. Rosen: Background

 Rosen did post-graduate training in Analytical Psychology at the C.G.
 Jung Institute of San Francisco, California and became certified as a member of the Inter-Regional Society of Jungian Analysts and the International Association for Analytical Psychology.
-Currently, he's a member of the Pacific Northwest Society of Jungian Analysts.
+He was later a member of the Pacific Northwest Society of Jungian Analysts.

+Rosen died in Eugene, Oregon on May 7, 2024, at the age of 79.

 Professional work

-He is best known for his research involving interviews of survivors of jumps off the Golden Gate Bridge and the therapeutic approach of egocide & transformation in treating suicidally depressed individuals (see "Transforming Depression: Healing the Soul through Creativity").
+Rosen is best known for his research involving interviews of survivors of jumps off the Golden Gate Bridge and the therapeutic approach of egocide & transformation in treating suicidally depressed individuals (see "Transforming Depression: Healing the Soul through Creativity").

 He edited a book, Less is More: A Collection of Ten-Minute Plays, which contains two plays of his own: "Leap for Life" and "Thanatos Calling."
 The first concerns survivors of jumps off the Golden Gate Bridge, and the other is about an elderly suicidal woman.

 While at UCSF, Rosen received the Henry F. Albronda Memorial Award, the Academic Senate's Award for Distinction in Teaching, the Kaiser Award for Excellence in Teaching, and was selected to attend the National Endowment for the Humanities summer seminar for health professionals.
 He was also awarded the Outstanding Young Physician Award by the Medical Alumni Organization (University of Missouri), and was elected to Fellowship in the American Psychiatric Association.
 In 2003, he was designated Distinguished Fellow in the American Psychiatric Association and was elected to Fellowship in the American Academy of Psychoanalysis.
 He was the recipient of the Psychiatric Excellence Award by the Texas Society of Psychiatric Physicians in 2004.
 Rosen was named the Distinguished Life Fellow by the American Psychiatric Association in 2006.
 He and his co-authors received the Article-of-the-Year Award by AcademyHealth for their paper “Two-minute mental health care for elderly patients: Inside primary care visits."
-Rosen was the recipient of a Glasscock Center for Humanities Research Stipendiary Fellowship at TAMU for 2009–2010.
-He formerly retired from Texas A&M University in 2011.
-However, as stated above, he now has an affiliation with OHSU.
+Rosen was the recipient of a Glasscock Center for Humanities Research Stipendiary Fellowship at Texas A&M for 2009–2010.
+He retired from Texas A&M in 2011 and was later affiliated with Oregon Health & Science University.

 Publications

-Rosen has published over a hundred peer-reviewed articles and chapters and has authored and edited over twenty books.
-Additionally, he was the editor for twenty volumes of the Fay Book Series in Analytical Psychology (Texas A&M University Press) from 1991 to 2017.
-He also wrote the forewords for these volumes.
+Rosen published over 100 peer-reviewed articles and chapters and authored and edited over 20 books.
+Additionally, he was the editor for 20 volumes of the Fay Book Series in Analytical Psychology (Texas A&M University Press) from 1991 to 2017.
+He also wrote the forewords for these volumes: